India bars company from exporting COVID-19 vaccines

 With rich nations reserving most of the vaccines that will be made this year, Serum Institute - the world’s largest vaccine manufacturer - is likely to make most of the inoculations for developing countries.
 The ban on exports, however, means that poorer nations will probably have to wait a few months before receiving their first shots.

-The vaccine was granted emergency authorisation by the Indian regulator on Sunday, but on the condition that Serum Institute doesn't export the shots to ensure that vulnerable populations in India are protected, Adar Poonawalla, the company's CEO, said in a phone interview with The Associated Press.
+The vaccine was granted emergency authorisation by the Indian regulator on Sunday, but on the condition that Serum Institute does not export the shots to ensure that vulnerable populations in India are protected, Adar Poonawalla, the company's CEO, said in a phone interview with The Associated Press.

 He said that the company also has been barred from selling the vaccine on the private market.